Joseph James DeAngelo: East Area Rapist (1976–1979)

-DeAngelo moved to the Sacramento area in 1976, where his crimes escalated from burglary to rape.
-The crimes initially centered on the then-unincorporated areas of Carmichael, Citrus Heights, and Rancho Cordova, east of Sacramento.
-His initial modus operandi was to stalk middle-class neighborhoods at night in search of women who were alone in one-story homes, usually near a school, creek, trail, or other open space that would provide a quick escape.
+DeAngelo's initial modus operandi was to stalk middle-class neighborhoods at night in search of women who were alone in one-story homes, usually near a school, creek, trail or other open space that would provide a quick escape.
 He was seen a number of times but always successfully fled; on one occasion, he shot and seriously wounded a young pursuer.